Process Servers & Private Investigators - 35+ Years Expertise

 If the documents to be delivered by the process server are intended for a business, then the address would be that of the Limited Liability Partnership or the office of the partnership, or anywhere in England and Wales where the partnership conducts its business.

-If the documents are to be served to a person, then the process server would deliver to their current address.
+If the legal papers are to be served to a person, then the process server would deliver to their current address.
 If you are unsure you have the correct address, then it's a good idea to instruct your agent to conduct a trace and serve service.

 If the papers are to be served to an individual who is being sued in the name of a business, they would deliver to that person’s current or last known residence, or last known place of business.